Netflix is sitting on a data goldmine — and it's starting to give us a peek

 The few available numbers from Netflix and third-party tracking companies are also sparking a new round of debate about how to properly measure audiences.
 When Netflix does report viewership numbers, rivals have criticized the company for making their shows appear to be much more popular than they are.

 Earlier this year, John Landgraf, the chief executive of the cable channel FX, said that the way Netflix reports its audience size is highly misleading.
-Netflix said in a quarterly earnings report that “You,” a show that was dropped by Lifetime, was on pace to be watched by 40 million households in the first four weeks on the platform.
-Langraf said the show’s average audience, which is how traditional TV is counted, is more like 8 million viewers.
+Netflix said in a quarterly earnings report that “You” — a show that was dropped by Lifetime — was on pace to be watched by 40 million households in the first four weeks on the platform.
+He said the show’s average audience, which is how traditional TV is counted, is more like 8 million viewers.

 Nielsen isn’t alone in trying to pull back the Netflix curtain.
-Other companies, such as New Zealand-based Parrott Analytics, are attempting to capture a general sense of what’s popular on Netflix, using comments on social media and measuring traffic on torrents, an often-illegal way to download shows.
+Other companies, such as the New Zealand-based Parrot Analytics, are attempting to capture a general sense of what’s popular on Netflix, using a variety of data including comments on social media and measuring traffic on torrents, an often-illegal way to download shows.

-Netflix, however, could end up helping to set the terms of how audiences are measured going forward, and, importantly, who does the measurement.
-Two TV executives who spoke on the condition of anonymity due to business relationships said it has become an open secret in the media industry that Netflix and Nielsen have had some conversations about sharing viewership data, though one person described them as akin to the U.S. talks with North Korea on nuclear weapons.
+Netflix, however, could end up helping to set the terms of how audiences are measured going forward, and — importantly — who does the measurement.
+Two TV executives, who spoke on the condition of anonymity due to business relationships, said it has become an open secret in the media industry that Netflix and Nielsen have had some conversations about sharing viewership data, though one person described them as akin to the United States' talks with North Korea on nuclear weapons.

 Netflix price hike ignites reaction on social mediaJan.
 16, 201901:32